Margen67/Test/Options.md

 | Off              | `false`

 #### HID:
-##### Maybe useful for debug games, disables keyboard->gamepad emulation, and forwards exact keyboard events to game (note that Xenia keybinds, eg. H to show FPS, will still be in effect):
+##### Maybe useful for debug games, disables keyboard->gamepad emulation, and forwards exact keyboard events to guest.
+Note that keybinds, eg. H to show FPS, will still be in effect:
 | `keyboard_passthru` = | `bool`
 | --------------------- | ------
 | Off *(default)*       | `false`